 The Norman Rockwell Museum has put together a powerful exhibition based on the prolific artist's 1943 Four Freedoms illustrations.
-Enduring Ideals: Rockwell, Roosevelt and The Four Freedoms opened at the New-York Historical Society on May 25, 2018, and will travel to six more venues over the next two and half years.
-The stop at Normandy's Caen Memorial is its only destination outside of the U.S., where it will be displayed from June 4 to October 27, 2019.
+Enduring Ideals: Rockwell, Roosevelt and The Four Freedoms opened at the New-York Historical Society on May 25, 2018, is now in Washington, DC at the Georgetown University Museum through April 29, from which it will travel to Normandy, France.
+The stop at Normandy's Caen Memorial is its only destination outside of the U.S., where it will be displayed from June 10 to October 27, 2019.
 The timing couldn't be more appropriate as France will be celebrating the 75th anniversary of the Normandy Landing just days after the exhibit opens there.

 According to Laurie Norton Moffatt, Director of the Norman Rockwell Museum, the exhibit "...will show how Rockwell’s aspirational paintings shifted American attitudes towards engagement in the War in defense of the free world, and, ultimately, helped to make the case for universal human rights.
 In doing this, the exhibition reveals the enduring power of illustration to communicate ideas and inspire change."